Bridges were built in the first stakeholder meeting to achieve an understanding between local community stakeholders in Lisbon.

 The policy instrument needs to be improved because levels of investment into these areas is lower than EU average - the aim is for ESIF to invest 1.9% of GDP.
 The two specific methods defined to reach this goal have strong links to collaborative maker spaces:

-a) Improve research and innovation infrastructure, and the capacity to use R&D technologies, as well as encouraging the activities of professional Centres of Excellence.
+a) Improve research and innovation infrastructure, and the capacity to use Research & Development technologies, as well as encouraging the activities of professional Centres of Excellence.

-b) Encourage business investment in R&D, social innovations, cooperation between business, universities and research centres, and the production of innovative products and services.
+b) Encourage business investment in Research & Development, social innovations, cooperation between business, universities and research centres, and the production of innovative products and services.
 Establish and support networks and partnerships at national and international level.